rurban/Perfect-Hash/README.md

 As generation algorithm there exist various hashing methods:
 Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch, ...

-As output there exist several output formater classes, e.g. C, XS or you can create your own for any language e.g. Java, Ruby, PHP, Python, PECL...
+As output there exist several output formater classes, e.g. C and later: XS, Java, Ruby, PHP, Python, PECL.
+For Lua or Lisp this is probably not needed as they either roll their own, or FFI into the generated C library.
+For Go, Rust, Scala, Clojure, etc just roll you own library, based on an existing one.

 The best algorithm used in Hanov and various others is derived from "Compress, Hash, and Displace algorithm" by Djamal Belazzougui,